sysdiglabs/sysdig-aws-workshop-instructions/Readme.md

 kubectl get serviceaccount irsa -n security-playground -o yaml
 ```

-It has the following in-line policy - one which we commonly see which is a `*` for the s3 service (really two to cover the bucket itself as well as the contents).
+It has the following in-line policy (check the IAM role in the AWS console) - one which we commonly see which is a `*` for the s3 service (really two to cover the bucket itself as well as the contents).
 It is properly scoped down to a single bucket Resource, which is better than nothing, but you'll see why a `*` for this service is a bad idea.

 ```json
 {